 The δD and δ18O values of the SGW and DGW demonstrate different varying trends along the groundwater flow path.
-The SGW shows a gradual positive enrichment trend in heavy isotopes along the LEL (Fig.5c), implying the influence of evaporation.
-For the alluvial fan (Zone 2), the δD and δ18O values of groundwater are very similar to that of river water in the alluvial fan (Zone 2) and groundwater in the mountainous area (Zone 1) (Table 2), indicating groundwater in the alluvial fan (Zone 2) is recharged directly by the seepage of river water and lateral inflow from the mountainous area.
-This is confirmed by similarities in major chemical composition (Fig.2).
+The SGW shows a gradual positive enrichment trend in heavy isotopes along the LEL (Figure 5c), implying the influence of evaporation.
+For the alluvial fan (Zone 2), the δD and δ18O values of groundwater are very similar to that of river water in the alluvial fan (Zone 2) and groundwater in the mountainous area (Zone 1) (Table 2), indicating groundwater in the alluvial fan (Zone 2) is recharged directly by the seepage of river water and lateral inflow from the mountainous area, and out of the influence of evaporation.
+This is confirmed by similarities in major chemical composition (Figure 2).
 The similar stable isotopic values also signify groundwater in the alluvial fan (Zone 2) has a short residence time, which is corroborated by elevated 3H (20.0~56.3 TU, mean value of 35.5 TU) indicating the residence time is less than 60 years based on 3H data (Xiao et al., 2017).
-SGW in the overflow zone (Zone 3) and the middle-lower stream area (Zone 4) also have similar δD and δ18O values as the river waters in the same area (Table 2), implying SGW has a very close hydraulic relationship with the rivers.
-The 3H values of the SGW in Zone 3 and Zone 4, range from 12.1 TU to 25.7 TU and from 14.4 TU to 17.5 TU, respectively, with the mean value of 21.1 TU and 16.0 TU, suggest that SGW in these two zones contain a large component of modern water or mixtures of old and modern water.
+SGW in the overflow zone (Zone 3) and the middle-lower stream area (Zone 4) has relative stable water isotope values compared with that in the alluvial fan and plots along the LEL, indicating SGW is influenced by evaporation from the overflow area (Zone 3) to the downstream.
+SGW in these two zones (Zone 3 & 4) also presents similar stable hydrogen and oxygen isotopic signatures as the river waters in the same area (Table 2), implying SGW has a very close hydraulic relationship with the rivers.
+The 3H values of the SGW in Zone 3 and Zone 4, range from 12.1 TU to 25.7 TU and from 14.4 TU to 17.5 TU, respectively, with the mean value of 21.1 TU and 16.0 TU, suggesting that SGW in these two zones contain a large component of modern water or mixtures of old and modern water.